tommy-mitchell/type-fest/readme.md

 	```
 	</details>

-- `RequireOneOrNone` - Create a type that requires exactly one of the given keys and disallows more, or none of the given keys.
+- [`RequireOneOrNone`](source/require-one-or-none.d.ts) - Create a type that requires exactly one of the given keys and disallows more, or none of the given keys.
 The remaining keys are kept as is.
 	<details>
 	<summary>
-		Example | <a href="https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBDAnmApnA3gJRQRwK7BQoDyAdiVAHITkC+cAZlBCHAORKoC0DKAzjDYBuAFAjOabH0ikAJiihwAvHGz5CJcsSo0UAHnTiUADxgAuOAAoAlMoB8cAVGCkA5qIBWfGhZv3HMM5uonwoAMZ4RBYARhAQADYoAIakorQANOwwJoJwAD7sXjRsdqIiYTQCcETSNPJQAIwWUjL1yhgioRFRCFB4KCK0ZRWkVTWtCgBMzfwTiiqG2aa+tkoObOgARCD8fEmuKJsWmwAWwJu0bOmd4ZEoFoH9g8OV8ON1CgDMM7VyCu2GIqkFb+DbbXb7Q7HCAAawuVxu3XuvSeQyAA">TS Playground</a> | <a href="source/require-one-or-none.d.ts">Source</a>
+		Example | <a href="https://www.typescriptlang.org/play?#code/JYWwDg9gTgLgBDAnmApnA3gJRQRwK7BQoDyAdiVAHITkC+cAZlBCHAORKoC0DKAzjDYBuAFAjOabH0ikAJiihwAvHGz5CJcsSo0UAHnTiUADxgAuOAAoAlMoB8cAVGCkA5qIBWfGhZv3HMM5uonwoAMZ4RBYARhAQADYoAIakorQANOwwJoJwAD7sXjRsdqIiYTQCcETSNPJQAIwWUjL1yhgioRFRCFB4KCK0ZRWkVTWtCgBMzfwTiiqG2aa+tkoObOgARCD8fEmuKJsWmwAWwJu0bOmd4ZEoFoH9g8OV8ON1CgDMM7VyCu2GIqkFb+DbbXb7Q7HCAAawuVxu3XuvSeQyAA">TS Playground</a>
 	</summary>

 	```ts